stephen-bunn/file-config/docs/source/getting-started.rst

  'type': 'object'}

 Currently the generated JSONSchema is pretty boring since the ``ProjectConfig`` class is totally empty.
-We can add a quick title and description to the root JSONSchema object by adding two arguments to the :func:`file_config.config` decorator...
+We can add a quick title and description to the root JSONSchema object by adding two arguments to the :func:`config <file_config._file_config.config>` decorator...

 - ``title`` - *Defines the title of the object in the generated JSONSchema*
 - ``description`` - *Defines the description of the object in the generated JSONSchema*